 A Lecturer in Education teaching on Secondary and Primary PGCE maths with extensive experience working as an educational advisor to both government and schools.

 My research focus is to improve access, choice and quality of schooling in a developing context.
-Thus I'm currently working with some schools and children in Africa and India regarding gifted and talented children and mathematics teaching.
+Thus I'm currently working with some schools and children in Africa and India regarding gifted and talented children.

 I was asked to become an advisor on the Russell Group A-Level Content Advisory Body (ALCAB) seeking to advise and inform Ofqual of the views of Russell Group institutions and others within the Higher Education Sector, on the content of A-levels .